Visible Captioning of Digital Photos

 As noted, this is not a detailed tutorial - but here are a few potential issues you might run into with Photoshop:

 - If you have your type tool set to points instead of pixels, then it's going to be tied to the virtual print size of the image which is controlled by the PPI setting in Photoshop.
 To ensure consistency, either use the type tool with it set to pixels, or change the PPI setting to be the same for every photo (i.e. 300).
+For instance, a photo set at 72 ppi with a font size set to 75 points will be the same size as that same dimension photo set at 300 ppi with a font size set at 18 points.

 - Keep in mind the magnification level - text doesn't always look good when you're viewing the photo at a magnification other than 100%

-- When you add text, it will do so on a new layer in photoshop.
+- When you add text, it will do so on a new layer in Photoshop.
 When you go to save the image, Photoshop usually default to saving it as a PSD (photoshop) file in order to preserve the layers.
 Once you're happy with the captioning and feel no need to edit it again, flatten the image and then save it as a compressed TIF (and for sending to relatives, also save it as a JPEG).

 - You can copy and paste your IPTC/XMP description if you wish (to save time typing) - assuming that you've already added the IPTC/XMP description to the photo.
 Go into the File Info section, select the description text and right mouse click to bring up the context menu and select copy.
 Now go back to the photo, and with the text tool selected, click on the photo (so that you get the text cursor showing).
 Now paste the text.
-You'll get a single sting of text which you can resize and break up into lines to use as your visible caption.
+You'll get a single sting of text which you can resize and broken up into lines to use as your visible caption.
 If you have a 1,000 photos you want this done to in semi-auto mode - then read the Breezebrowser description below.

-Captioning Photos using Breezebrowser
+Visible Captioning using Breezebrowser

 Given that you've already entered the IPTC/XMP description to the photo, is there an easy way to take that existing information and make it into a visible caption.
 One method, described above, is to copy and paste that data.
 But it's still a manual (slow) method - can the process be automated?
 The answer is yes, sort of.